Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 - Cutting a new release of your package with the updated `require-dbt-version` config.
 - Adding a badge to your package to indicate that it is compatible with <Constant name="fusion"/> - is this right?
 - Updating your README to note that the package is compatible with <Constant name="fusion"/>.

+If you're interested in creating a new package from scratch, we recommend using the [dbt package guide](/guides/building-packages) to get started.

 ## Requirements